of graduate employers say relevant experience is essential to getting a job with them

 Why should I choose this course?

-- INDUSTRY APPROVED – Complete our CMI-accredited business management course and get a Level 5 award in Leadership, with membership of the CMI and BGA throughout your degree and access to a wealth of additional learning resources
+• INDUSTRY APPROVED – Complete our CMI-accredited business management course and get a Level 5 award in leadership, with membership of the CMI and BGA through your degree and access to a wealth of additional learning resources

-- WORK PLACEMENT – Boost your work-ready skills and industry experience on an optional 48-week paid placement, with no tuition fees during your placement year
+• WORK PLACEMENT – Boost your work-ready skills and industry experience on an optional 48-week paid placement - no tuition fees during your placement year

 Our facilities